AnneCh/my-portfolio/LOGS.md

 I'm trying Paper and Container from material UI, figuring out which works best to contain an image and if my image is finally going to display. but now I can't seem to make npm start work in a way that displays my page

+18.02.22
+Finally opened the preview on the browser, somehow it does not open the window automatically I had to write the address down by myself

+the picture still isnt showing though

+I'll spend this session learning more about react, seeing about tutorials